Porting is the transfer of a phone number between two service providers.

 Yes.
 When the port is completed, the Dialpad Administrator that requested it will receive an email confirmation.
 If the number was ported to a team member, they too will receive an email confirmation.

 If you get a message stating that your number is ineligible to port, it may not actually be.
 Please reach out to email@example.com to confirm.
 There are some numbers that will show up as ineligible but this simply means that the Dialpad Porting team will need to submit your port request manually, on your behalf.
 (All international, toll-free, Canadian, and Hawaiian numbers must be submitted manually.)

 If your number turns out to not be portable, even manually, this is because our carriers do not have LNP (local number portability) coverage in the area where your number is located.
 Likely, numbers that are not portable are located in very rural areas.
 Please keep in mind that where your number is located can be different from where you may actually be located so even if you are in a bigger city, your number could be registered in a suburb of that city or somewhere completely different.

 Dialpad is happy to offer you a new number if your number is not portable.
 Unfortunately, if we’re not able to port a number, we won’t be able to offer a new number with the same area code and exchange (the middle 3 numbers of your phone number) either.
 We can oftentimes assign a new number with the same area code as your non-portable number, though.

 Do I have to keep my Dialpad number after my port?

 Nope!
 It's your phone system–it should have your Company's number.

-When your port completes, reach out to our support team to have the assigned Dialpad number permanently removed from your account.
+When your port completes, reach out to our Support Team to have the assigned Dialpad number permanently removed from your account.

 Keep in mind that if you do not request to have one of your Dialpad assigned numbers removed, your account will be charged for your Dialpad number and ported number.

-Can I port out Dialpad numbers?
+Can I port my Dialpad Meetings number?